bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 - Tier 2 mirrored: Extra layer of security.
 Longer term storage of invaluable data.

 #### Folders
-- Home: Persistent storage for configuration files, templates, generic scripts, & small documents.
+- Home: Configuration files, templates, generic scripts, & small documents.
-- Work: Persistent storage for conda environments, R packages, data actively processed or analyzed.
+- Work: Conda environments, R packages, data actively processed or analyzed.
-- Scratch: Non-persistent storage for temporary or intermediate files, caches, etc. Automatically deleted after 14 days.
+- Scratch: Non-persistent storage for temporary or intermediate files, caches, etc.

 ### Project life cycle
-1. Import the raw data on Tier 2 for validation (checksums, …)
+1. Import raw data on Tier 2 for validation (checksums, …)
 2. Stage raw data on Tier 1 for QC & processing.
-3. Save processing results to Tier 2 and validate copies.
+3. Save processing results to Tier 2.
 4. Continue analysis on Tier 1.
-5. Save analysis results on Tier 2 and validate copies.
+5. Save analysis results on Tier 2.
 6. Reports & publications can remain on Tier 2.
-7. After publication (or the end of the project), files on Tier 1 can be deleted.
+7. After publication (or the end of the project), files on Tier 1 should be deleted.

-### Example use cases
+## Example use cases

 Space on Tier 1 is limited.
 Your colleagues, other cluster users, and admins will be very grateful if you use it only for files you actively need to perform read/write operations on.